blsUr1/a-retrieval-augmented-qa-system-for-dungeons-and-dragons/README.md

 import numpy as np
-from collections import Counter import matplotlib.pyplot as plt
+from collections import Counter import matplotlib.pyplot as plt import seaborn as sns from collections import defaultdict
 ```

 Run this code to install additional Python packages and libraries for `api_to_json.ipynb`: